Who Should Not Value Your Business

 Accountant-produced valuation reports are often simply calculations because calculating taxes from historical facts is their day job.

-Compared to a full valuation, a simple calculation may be useful but unlikely to be accurate.
+Compared to a full valuation, a simple calculation may be useful but unless the appraiser is diligent in selecting the right data and applying the right benchmarks, it may be way off.
 While the math in a CPA generated business appraisal is almost certainly correct, the models selected may not be best, the data used are unlikely to match the actual M&A market, and the report is likely to be backward-looking when a forward look is the correct perspective.
+Ask where the data comes form.
+If the report applies public market data to a private company, chances are high of an inaccurate result.

 Applying an EBITDA or DE multiple to earnings is going to be the method used to sell a business, and it is a good indicator of value.

-Online tools won’t disclose how they calculate value, and it is almost certain the data used by the program is not being adjusted for irregularities.
-Mismatching on these elements may result in a number that is off by 50% or more.
+Online valuation tools won’t disclose how they calculate value, and it is almost certain the data used by the program is not being adjusted for irregularities.
+It is the same problem encountered by the DIYer.
+Even if the company data is adjusted, mismatching on the transaction data will result in a number that may be off by 50% or more.

 Valuation Specialists